AlexLipp/unmixer/README.md

-# Inverting fluvial sedimentary geochemistry
+# Unmixing fluvial sedimentary geochemistry

-This repository contains supporting code and data for the publication _"Unmixing river sediments for the elemental geochemistry of their source regions"_ (Under review; [preprint](link_here))
+This repository contains supporting code and data for the publication _"Unmixing river sediments for the elemental geochemistry of their source regions"_ (Under review; [preprint](link_here)).

 This repository is archived at point of submission at Zenodo - [![DOI](https://zenodo.org/badge/352673034.svg)](https://zenodo.org/badge/latestdoi/352673034)

 This repository contains 7 files.

-## Scripts
+## Minimum working example script

 `inversion_mwe.ipynb` is a 'Jupyter Notebook' which contains an annotated minimum working example for the inversion procedure described in the manuscript written in `python`.
 A compiled version of this `.ipynb` is given as `inversion_mwe.html` that displays the code and the outputs, and can be opened in any browser.

+### Additional Scripts

+Alongside the above notebook that describes the procedure utilised in the manuscript I have also provided two modified versions, not discussed in the manuscript but potentially of general interest.

+First, `fast_inversion_mwe.ipynb`, which is exactly the same as the published version but *significantly* faster.
+This speed-up is achieved by using a faster optimisation algorithm (Powell's method) and starting the inversion closer to the optimal solution.
+I strongly suggest using this faster version in further work.

+Second, a multivariate extension of the univariate example is provided in `multivariate_inversion_mwe.ipynb`.
+Instead of solving each element individually, multiple specified elements are all inverted simultaneously, all whilst obeying the constraints of compositional data, i.e. strictly positive variables that sum to a closure value (e.g. 100 %, 1000000 mg/kg etc.). is performed using the.
+Whilst mathematically neat, it is actually (at present...) computationally less efficient than running each element in parallel as it is quadratic w.r.t to the number of elements inverted.
+Making this multivariate implementation more efficient is left as an exercise to the reader...

 ## Data